Up to 600€ compensation per person according to EU regulations.

 Is there a limitation period?

-Unfortunately EU Regulation 261/2004 has not harmonized the rules relating to limitation periods, but states that the national laws of the member states shall apply.
-Limitation periods can be between 2 and 10 years.
-In Germany, 3 years is the current limit.
+EU Regulation 261/2004 has not harmonized the rules relating to limitation periods.
+Therefore the national laws of the member states apply.
+The limitation periods are between 1 and 10 years.
+In Germany, it amounts to 3 years.

 Compensation outside the EU